Sarthak1970/Notebook-Ex/README.md

 # Notebook-Ex
- In this Repo. all data science python exercise avilable.
+ In this Repo. all data science python exercise available.